huzaifa-001529/huzaifa-001529/README.md

 # 💫 About Me:
 Full-Stack & Multi-Platform Developer | Creative Technologist

-I'm a versatile developer currently working at Digisync Technologies in Khyber Pakhtunkhwa, Pakistan, with a passion for building seamless digital experiences across the web, mobile, and interactive 3D environments.
+I'm a versatile developer currently working at Digisync Technologies in Khyber Pakhtunkhwa, Pakistan, with a passion for building seamless digital experiences across the web, mobile, and interactive 3D environments.<br>

-🔭 Currently: Building robust backend systems with C# .NET and expanding my expertise in Java for enterprise applications.
+🔭 Currently: Building robust backend systems with C# .NET and expanding my expertise in Java for enterprise applications.<br>
-👯 Looking for: Exciting full-time roles or freelance clients — let's collaborate!
+👯 Looking for: Exciting full-time roles or freelance clients — let's collaborate!<br>
-🌱 Learning: Deepening my backend architecture knowledge while exploring scalable system design.
+🌱 Learning: Deepening my backend architecture knowledge while exploring scalable system design.<br>
-⚡ Beyond code: I blend development with digital artistry — skilled in React.js frontends, WordPress/PHP solutions, Blender 3D modeling, and even interactive experiences with Unreal Engine.
+⚡ Beyond code: I blend development with digital artistry — skilled in React.js frontend, WordPress/PHP solutions, Blender 3D modeling, and even interactive experiences with Unreal Engine and also blogs writing.<br>

-I thrive at the intersection of technology and creativity, whether it's crafting pixel-perfect UIs, designing efficient databases, or bringing 3D concepts to life.
+I thrive at the intersection of technology and creativity, whether it's crafting pixel-perfect UIs, designing efficient databases, or bringing 3D concepts to life.<br>

 ## 🌐 Socials: